HERE Modern Slavery Statement

 Supplier Code of Conduct

 Our Supplier Code of Conduct sets down our expectation for our suppliers to at least meet the applicable laws and regulations in the countries in which we and they operate.
 We encourage suppliers to go beyond legal compliance by committing to meet relevant international standards (such as those from the International Labour Organization or applicable United Nations conventions) and to commit to continuous improvement.
-HERE Suppliers shall conduct their business in accordance with the highest ethical standards and all applicable laws and require the same compliance throughout their entire supply chain.
+HERE suppliers shall conduct their business in accordance with the highest ethical standards and all applicable laws and require the same compliance throughout their entire supply chain.

-Flow-Through to sub-suppliers and business partners
+Flow-through to sub-suppliers and business partners

 Reporting Mechanisms

-HERE investigates and remediates all credible allegations and concerns related to legal, compliance, human rights and other violations in the company and in its supply chain.
+HERE investigates and remediates all credible allegations and concerns related to legal, compliance, human rights and other violations in the company and in HERE’s supply chain.
 HERE is committed to remediating the findings of any such investigation.
-Investigations are undertaken by, or with the oversight of, the HERE Ethics and Compliance Committee, which reports to senior company management.
+Investigations are undertaken by, or with the oversight of, the HERE Ethics and Compliance Committee, which reports to senior management.

 Violations and Discipline

-For HERE employees any violation of the HERE Code of Conduct, other HERE Policies and Procedures or applicable law, will result in effective corrective action or employee discipline when necessary.
+For HERE employees any violation of the Code of Conduct, other HERE Policies and Procedures or applicable law, will result in effective corrective action or employee discipline when necessary.
 Disciplinary measures, up to and including termination of employment, will be applied subject to local law.

 For suppliers, any violation of the Supplier Code of Conduct or applicable labour or human rights rules results in corrective action.
 The appropriate action in a particular case depends on the nature and severity of the violation and the circumstances surrounding the situation.
-Failure to comply with the Supplier Code and applicable laws and regulations may result in the termination of the supplier's agreement with HERE and referral of the matter to local authorities.
+Failure to comply with the Supplier Code of Conduct and applicable laws and regulations may result in the termination of the supplier's agreement with HERE and referral of the matter to local authorities.

 Signed

-Mr. A. Manzoor Mr. W.L.M.
+By: Mr. M.G.
+Nefkens By: Mr. W.L.M.
 Buskermolen

 View a copy of our 2022 statement